Keeper Bots

-Keeper Bots in the Drift Protocol keep the protocol operational by performing automated actions as autonomous off-chain agents.
-Keepers are rewarded depending on the duties that they perform.
+Keeper bots keep Drift operational by performing automated actions as off-chain agents.
+Keepers are rewarded depending on the duties they perform.

 | Bot Type | Difficulty | Capital Required | Rewards | Link |